 By Oliver Heimbigner The Charter News 10/28/19 ACA has a new archery club coming soon, and many students are interested in joining.
 “The Archery club will be cool because I used to do archery, and archery is cool,” said Seth Ellicott, a 10th grader at ACA.
 Drew Holland the creator of this archery club says: “I think it is important to have a different variety … Continue reading Archery Club

-By Rebecca Burton The Charter News October 30, 2019 You can now see dragons, elves, and witches roaming the halls of ACA!
+Rebecca Burton The Charter News 10/30/19 You can now see dragons, elves, and witches roaming the halls of ACA!
 This year the school has added a new club, the dungeons and dragons club where people can discuss their favorite characters and levels.
 Come as you explore the world of dungeons and dragons.
-This club is for the inspired dungeons and dragons players … Continue reading Student Starts Dungeons & Dragons Club
+This club is for the inspired dungeons and dragons players who want to … Continue reading Student Starts Dungeons & Dragons Club

-By Kailyn McKay Oct.
-23, 2019 Charter News The Harvest Ball was held in the cafeteria at 7:00 pm on Friday, October 25.
+Kailyn McKay The Charter News 19 The Harvest Ball was held in the cafeteria at 7:00 pm on Friday, October 25.
 Twenty tickets were sold from the study hall in advance of the event, according to Merrie Miller, our study hall teacher and ticket salesperson.
 She said that usually kids don’t start buying tickets till the last week.
-Sophomore Haladar Wright was one … Continue reading 2019 Harvest Ball
+Sophomore Haladar Wright was one of the … Continue reading 2019 Harvest Ball

 The second most common cause of death people ages 10-34 in the U.S. is suicide.
 Ranking 15th in the U.S., Oregon has one of the highest percentages of deaths due to suicide.
 This sobering statistic is all the more disturbing when it is brought into consideration that it is a subject that hits close to home, as some students at ACA struggle with suicidal ideation. … Continue reading The Issue of Suicide

+Tazwell Brandabur The Charter Features 21 Oct.
+2019.
 On October 21st, Mr Holland’s PE class found the gym invaded by a faintly humming silver dome, 20 feet in diameter and 10 feet high.
 Fortunately, this was no alien invasion of ACA, but rather the Starlab, a mobile observatory and planetarium, brought in by Mr. Lancaster’s Astrobiology class to teach constellations and planetary science.
-“Constellations serve as a…sort of map that astronomers use to … Continue reading Astrobiology Brings Strange Visitor To ACA
+“Constellations serve … Continue reading Astrobiology Brings Strange Visitor To ACA

-By: Chloe R. Lute Over the summer a few of Alliance Charter Academy’s rooms got refurnished to be more functional and appealing.
+Chloe Lute The Charter News 10/2/19 Over the summer a few of Alliance Charter Academy’s rooms got refurnished to be more functional and appealing.
 Some of the biggest changes include the Guitar room and the Study Hall.
 The Guitar Room, room 116, got a new paint job and is now completely reorganized.
-There’s now a board on the back wall which holds all of the smaller instruments … Continue reading Changes to ACA Building
+There’s now a board on the back wall which holds all of the … Continue reading Changes to ACA Building